ThrudPrimrose/SC26-Layout-AD/Experiments/E7_FullVelocityTendencies/README.md

-# E7 — Full velocity tendencies (stage 6 layout-permutation sweep)
+# E7 — Full velocity tendencies (stage 5a permutation / stage 5b compression)

 GPU layout-permutation sweep on the full ICON velocity-tendencies module.
 E7 is a frozen snapshot of the